 - Self-motivated and possess the ability to work independently or as part of a team

-- Have experience with Photoshop or/and InDesign
+- Have experience with design programs

 - Possess a creative mind